 2) The new RIR must demonstrate that it has the broad support of the LIRs (ISP community) in the proposed region

-Clear consensus must be demonstrated within the community that a very substantial majority of the ISPs in the region are prepared to support the new RIR.
+Clear consensus must be demonstrated within the community that a very substantial majority of the ISPs (not only) in the region are prepared to support the new RIR.
 The community must state that it is interested in receiving services from this new RIR and that they are convinced the new RIR can and will provide this.
 The community must also show that it is willing to support this new RIR vigorously, not only with their active participation in its bottom-up development but also financially.

 The new RIR must show that every effort has been made to contact and convince existing LIRs in their region to gather support for the establishment of a new RIR in this region (e.g. by way of archives of public mailing lists, web sites, records of contacts with individual LIRs).